Lubricants

 Currently, we face other concerns that may justify the use of a face mask or shield during the provision of sexual services.

-However, using these protective items alone does not guarantee protection against COVID-19 or prevent its transmission.
+However, using these protective items alone does not guarantee protection against COVID-19 or other respiratory infections, nor does it prevent their transmission.

 Other precautions are equally important, such as hand hygiene, cleaning clothing, and disinfecting all surfaces that may be exposed to the virus.